gage-faulkner/LFWebConfigMgr/README.md

 ---

 ### What does this do?
-Checks for an existing installation of LegalFiles, grabs your stored Username & Password, overwrites your existing configuration file with a corrected version then restores your Username & Password from the previous version.
-In other words, it'll properly setup LegalFiles and the plugins quickly and easily.
+1. Checks for an existing installation of LegalFiles.
+2. Grabs your stored Username and Password.
+3. Overwrites your existing configuration file with a corrected version.
+4. Restores your Username & Password from the previous version.

+*In other words, it'll properly setup LegalFiles and the plugins ─ without needing Administrative privileges.*

 ---